-I am also Chairman of the Royal Engineers Bomb Disposal Officers Club and President of a Branch of the Aden Veterans Association.
+I am President of a Branch of the Aden Veterans Association and a former Chairman of the Royal Engineers Bomb Disposal Officers Club.
 I belong to ten other clubs, some involved in military history and others entirely civilian.
 I give talks (PowerPoint presentations) on military history and have talks on all of the major battles involving the British Army during the Peninsula War and Waterloo Campaigns.
 I also have one 18th Century talk (on the Jacobite Rebellion) plus three modern talks (including one on Bomb Disposal).
-I give all these talks to raise funds for military charities.
+I give all these talks to raise funds for charities.
 Details of these can be seen on my other website Rod’s Military History Talks.